Anglesea’s wonderful grey kangaroos Tour Bookings

 The kangaroos at Anglesea are Eastern Greys or, in scientific terms Macropus giganteus which is Latin for “huge, big foot”.
 Our kangaroos are usually most active during the late afternoon and evening.
 Many of the kangaroos on the golf course have ear tags and/or collars with names.

-Post graduate students from the University of Melbourne began studying the kangaroos in 2004 and have collected a wealth of information that assists in furthering our understanding of kangaroos and their interaction with their habitat.
-Many kangaroos are marked with ear tags which means they can be tracked and studied throughout their lifetimes.
+Post graduate students and academic staff from the University of Melbourne’s Zoology Department began studying the kangaroos in 2004.
+They have collected a wealth of information that assists in furthering our understanding of kangaroos and their interaction with their habitat.
+Marking individual kangaroos with collars and tags means that they can be followed throughout their life cycle.
+Collars and ear tags allow researchers to monitor kangaroo movement, growth, survival and reproduction.

 The safety of our guests is paramount.
 For this reason, we reserve the right to cancel tours during total fire bans, when strong winds are prevalent, or when temperatures reach 37 degrees Celsius.
 Pre-booked tours will be refunded.